Get Started

 Preparing for Short-Term Rentals

 Ready to jump into the Florida short-term rental scene?
-There's a couple of big boxes homeowners and investors should tick to avoid running afoul of regulations.
-Two heavy hitters on your checklist should be tax matters and getting the right insurance sorted out.
+There are a couple of big boxes homeowners and investors should tick to avoid running afoul of regulations.

 Tax Considerations